doyousketch2/theTemplate/README.md

 Android:  use any file manager that lets you *Open As...*
 https://play.google.com/store/apps/details?id=com.alphainventor.filemanager

-Open a .love file as other, complete action using Löve for Android
+Open a .love file as other, complete action using Löve for Android.
 Alternatively, open the folder, and do the same thing with *main.lua*

 ---